JacquesCarette/Drasil/wiki/What-If.md

 **S** Yes, absolutely.
-There have been tremendous advances in meta-programming, statically typed programming, tooling for DSLs and generally a much better understanding on how to create languages.
+There have been tremendous advances in meta-programming, statically typed programming, tooling for DSLs and generally a much better understanding of how to create languages.
 Our project tries to mitigate the 'overly ambitious' by trying to do the minimal infrastructure necessary to get things to work, and then refactor when necessary.
 We're also very example-driven when it comes to